GuillemFo/Cub-3d/README.md

 *	https://gontjarow.github.io/MiniLibX/

 Guille 21.06.24 8.47 am
-->> Need to move the player acordingly to the map, so player cant go through walls or step inside one.
+->> Need to move the player acordingly to the map, so player cant go through walls or step inside one.[DONE]

 Notes from permadi to calculate distance and so.
 	*Interpreting formula from https://permadi.com/tutorial/raycast/images/figure15.gif